EarliTecDx/.github/.github/pull_request_template.md

 ## :ballot_box_with_check: Pull Request Checklist (Initiator)
 - [ ] Title begins with ClickUp custom id and title of work item ex. `RD-XXX ClickUp Work Item Title`
 - [ ] Label matches the ClickUp work item type
+- [ ] Changes are adequately described in the change requests

 ## :red_circle: Design/Verification Checklist (Independent Developer)
 _This list can be updated in the PR description itself or added to the review comment_